Athena Limitations & AWS Athena Limits

 An AWS Athena alternative is deploying your own PrestoDB cluster.
 AWS Athena is built on an old version of PrestoDB – in fact, it’s about 60 releases behind the PrestoDB project.
 Newer features are likely to be missing from Athena (and in fact it only supports a subset of PrestoDB features to begin with).

-Deploying and managing PrestoDB on your own means you won’t have AWS Athena limitations such as query limits, concurrent queries limits, database limits, table limits, partitions limits, etc. Plus you’ll get the very latest version of Presto.
+Deploying and managing PrestoDB on your own means you won’t have AWS Athena limitations such as the athena concurrent queries limit, concurrent queries limits, database limits, table limits, partitions limits, etc. Plus you’ll get the very latest version of Presto.
 PrestoDB is an open source project hosted by The Linux Foundation’s Presto Foundation.
 It has a transparent, open, and neutral community.

 If deploying and managing PrestoDB on your own is not an option (time, resources, expertise, etc.), Ahana can help.